 Q: “So, my partner is the dominant one in the bedroom, and generally that works really well for us.
 The thing is, I think a part of him would like to be submissive on occasion.
 And as much as I love being submissive, I'd like to mix it up and try being dominant.
-I've tried getting on top of him and pinning him down, but it doesn't work.
-We just start laughing because he's so much stronger than me.
-He can toss me aside in an instant.
+I've tried getting on top of him and pinning him down, but it doesn't work — we just start laughing because he's so much stronger than I am.
 How can I dominate him if I don’t physically have the strength to do it?
 I don’t want to do anything too crazy, just be the boss.
 Are there things I can do to surprise him in the moment, or should we talk about it beforehand?
 We’re pretty good at talking about sex, but I worry that telling him beforehand would take all of the sex appeal out of trying to dominate him.”

-Here are nine ideas for dominating your dominant partner.
+Here are eight ideas for dominating your dominant partner.

-Perhaps the easiest way to introduce the idea of dominating your partner is to simply tell them, “I’m going to be the one in control tonight.”
+Perhaps the easiest way to introduce the idea of dominating your partner is simply to tell them, “I’m going to be the one in control tonight.”
 You can do this in the moment itself, then take control.
-Or you can introduce the idea when your partner is being the dominant one, by saying something like, “you’re in control tonight babe, but I’ve got a surprise coming for you tomorrow night.”
+Or you can introduce the idea when your partner is being the dominant one by saying something like, “You’re in control tonight, babe, but I’ve got a surprise coming for you tomorrow.”

 Use Authoritative Language

 Another simple way to dominate your partner is to initiate sex when you want it.
 After all, there’s nothing more dominant than stating what you want, with confidence.
-This is also an easy thing to do in the moment, without any planning.
-Grab your partner and say, “get into the bedroom right now.”
-If you want to be really bossy, try saying, “I won’t take no for an answer.”
-(Of course, this will only work for couples who have had conversations about boundaries and consent, and who have a safeword.)
+This is also easy to do in the moment without any planning — just grab your partner and say, “Get into the bedroom right now.”
+(If you want to be really bossy, try saying, “I won’t take no for an answer” — though of course, this will only work for couples who have had conversations about boundaries and consent, and who have a safe word.)

 If your partner doesn’t obey your directions, you may want to punish them.
 Most people think of whips and paddles when they hear the word punishment, but you can be much tamer if you’d like.
 For example, if your partner does something they’re not supposed to do, you could stop touching them, move your body away from them, or put some of your clothes back on.